-Gravel grinding, dirt road touring, adventure riding - it's all the rage these days, but with so many cross bikes and wide tire clearance road bikes out there to choose from, why go custom?
-Well it all starts with you and deciding what exactly you need out of your bike.
+Gravel grinding, dirt road touring, adventure riding - it's all the rage these days, but with so many cross bikes, high clearance road bikes and "gravel grinder tires" out there it can be hard to decide just what is right for you.
+Well it all starts with looking at your goals and deciding what exactly you need out of your bike.

 Now keep in mind that this is coming from a major proponent of the school of "Run what ya brung", but as far as I am concerned these mid-size-tired bikes fall into three major categories.
 Could all of these bikes do most any riding well?
 Yes.
 But choosing a bike for yourself is all about priorities.
 I hope you will consider the following schools and where you might fit into the spectrum whether it be all in to one or somewhere in between...